Our Fireplace Bookcase: DIY Kids Bookshelf Makeover with Great Little Trading Company

 Looking To Make A Fireplace Bookcase?
 Here’s How We Made A DIY Kids Bookshelf For Children’s Rooms

-We’ve recently turned a fireplace into a bookcase, with help from GLTC Townhouse bookshelves.
-Here’s how…
+We’ve recently made a DIY fireplace bookcase!
+Here’s how we turned a fireplace into a bookcase, with help from GLTC Townhouse bookshelves.

 As anyone who has ever moved into an old house will know, it’s likely to have lots of weird things in it, especially if the previous owners were a little odd, which they usually are, aren’t they?
 Everyone who’s taken on a ‘project’ house renovation likes to play the game of weird-house-one-upmanship…our entries include the hatstand screwed to the wall, the bathroom cabinet that had been built on top of another bathroom cabinet (like Inception, but with bathroom cabinets) and, also, the red fireplace. *shudders.*